 Higher Biting Point

 You should intuitively know where the biting point is for your clutch, especially after a couple of years behind the wheel.
 As the clutch fails you will notice this getting higher and higher.
-If you find you’re having to let it out almost all the way, then you could well be looking at having to acclimatise your foot to a new clutch.
+If you find you’re having to let it out almost all the way, then you could well be looking at having to acclimatise your foot to a new or used replacement clutch.

 Visible Signs